 The Culture of Respect CORE Constructs Toolkit is a suite of six guides organized around the pillars of the CORE Blueprint to supplement its implementation.
 The guides include downloadable resources, tools,…Buy

-Coming July 2019.
-Available for preorder.
 The CPE Student Workbook is full of information and interactive exercises for each of the modules in the CPE Training Program.
-The activities are…Buy
+The activities are designed to reinforce learning and provide…Buy

 Careers in Student Affairs provides a comprehensive look at being a higher education administrator.
 Integrating perspectives from both research and practical application, this reader-friendly book addresses contemporary issues in the…Buy